jordandouglas/FoldBeast/README.md

 ## Setting up a partitioned 3Di analysis in BEAST 2

+In this tutorial, we will configure a BEAST 2 analysis from an amino acid and 3Di partition of the same dataset.
+Both partitions will share a phylogeny, however they will have their own site and clock models.

 1. Launch BEAUti.
 2. Load the two `fasta` alignment files in the `examples/` folder.
 3. Select amino acid as the data type for `crimvlg_aa` and select 3Di as the datatype for `crimvlg_3di`.
 This alignment is an anticodon binding domain from eight aminoacyl-tRNA synthetase families.